 - a maximum fine of one-thousand dollars.

-A judge may award a defendant with misdemeanor (or summary) probation in lieu of jail time.
+A judge may award you with misdemeanor (or summary) probation in lieu of jail time.

 Our California criminal defense attorneys will highlight the following in this article: